Go, Backwards Compatibility, and GODEBUG

 GODEBUG=http2client=0,http2server=0

 then that Go program will disable the use of HTTP/2 by default in both the HTTP client and the HTTP server.
+Unrecognized settings in the GODEBUG environment variable are ignored.
 It is also possible to set the default GODEBUG for a given program (discussed below).

 When preparing any change that is permitted by Go 1 compatibility but may nonetheless break some existing programs, we first engineer the change to keep as many existing programs working as possible.
 For the remaining programs, we define a new GODEBUG setting that allows individual programs to opt back in to the old behavior.
 A GODEBUG setting may not be added if doing so is infeasible, but that should be extremely rare.